AMADEE-20 Mars Simulation

 However, due to the time delay, team members can continue working on their regular tasks in the meantime and carry on working on the team task after receiving feedback from another team member.
 Thus, the process best reflects the reality of how these individual teams work together as an overall team.

 When asked which results are to be expected, co-leader Dr.-Ing.
 Christiane Heinicke responded, “Because this study focuses on interactions in both the unified teams and the mixed teams, we expect the consistent teams to adjust their team processes more effectively over time.”
-Leader of the experiment Prof. Dr. Vera Hagemann explains how important this experiment is for future manned missions: “Gaining knowledge of the relationships between team processes and other factors will lead to making the work of the crew and High Responsibility Teams (HRT) in general safer and more effective.
+Leader of the experiment Prof. Dr. Vera Hagemann explains how important this experiment is for future crewed missions: “Gaining knowledge of the relationships between team processes and other factors will lead to making the work of the crew and High Responsibility Teams (HRT) in general safer and more effective.
 Based on this knowledge, training can be developed in the future to effectively support teams in their teamwork and thus achieve higher team performance.”

 MARSLOCK, a combination of the words “Mars” and “Airlock”, is an experiment of the Center for Applied Space Technology and Microgravity (ZARM) at the University of Bremen.
 It will be deployed on the Mars Analog mission of the Austrian Space Forum (OeWF) in Israel in October 2021 to investigate the usability of a Mars analog habitat’s airlock.